What is it?

-- Download and install the current supported version for Windows, OS X or as source code.
+- Download and install the current supported version for Windows, Build_on_OS_X or as source code.
 Most Unix systems have vips available through their package manager.
 Fink, Macports and Homebrew all have versions.
 See What's New in 8.0 for an introduction to this version.

 - Read about and download the sources for the current development version.